Documentation Index

 Source configuration settings contain the following parameters:

-• Enabled: When Disabled, tags won’t be updated with the values received from the server, but instead, will essentially act as memory tags.
+When Disabled, tags won’t be updated with the values received from the server and will essentially act as memory tags.
 When set to Enabled, the tag value will be continuously updated with the values received from the server.
-The default value is set to Disabled.
+The default value is Disabled.

-• Module type: Defines the driver type used to retrieve values.
-In this example, the CaisoAdsClient must be selected from the drop-down menu.
-If CaisoAdsClient does not appear in the drop-down menu, this means that this driver has not yet been installed on the machine and therefore, must be installed.
+Defines the driver type used to retrieve values.
+In this example, CaisoAdsClient must be selected from the drop-down menu.
+If CaisoAdsClient does not appear in the drop-down menu, this means that the driver has not yet been installed on the machine and therefore must be installed.

 • Client: Specifies the previously created Client that is acting as the data source.